Rpita623/Sentiment-Analysis-using-R_Project/README.md

 **First visualisation:** the words present in the book “Emma” based on their corrosponding positive and negative scores.
 I counted the most common positive and negative words that are present in the novel.

-**Second visualization:** sentiment score.
+**Second visualisation:** sentiment score.
 I plotted the scores along the axis that is labeled with both positive as well as negative words.

-**Final visualization:** I created a wordcloud that described the most recurring positive and negative words.
+**Final visualisation:** I created a wordcloud that described the most recurring positive and negative words.